symfony/symfony-docs/http_client.rst

     ]);

-When uploading data with the ``POST`` method, if you don't define the ``Content-Type`` HTTP header explicitly, Symfony assumes that you're uploading form data and adds the required
+When uploading data with the ``POST`` method, if you don't define the ``Content-Type`` HTTP header explicitly, Symfony assumes that you are uploading form data and adds the required
 ``'Content-Type: application/x-www-form-urlencoded'`` header for you.